-1. Bid proposals are solicited as follows:

-- A. Single Bid (Lump Sum) which combines all trades. - (1) The total number and types of trades are set forth in the Specifications. - (2) Bidder enters the Bid Price on the line provided. - (3) Pursuant to the requirements of N.J.S.A.
+- 1. Bid proposals are solicited as follows: - A. Single Bid (Lump Sum) which combines all trades. - (1) The total number and types of trades are set forth in the Specifications. - (2) Bidder enters the Bid Price on the line provided. - (3) Pursuant to the requirements of N.J.S.A.
 18A:64-76.1., bidder lists the names of the subcontractors on the Subcontractor Information page. - 2.
-The scope of work includes (See Scope of Work Summary after cover page of the bid). - A. See Specifications and Drawings for Details (included in RFP package). - B. The College may issue Addenda or Clarifications which may include additions to or deletions from the scope of work; changes to the Specifications, Drawings, and proposal form; and clarifications of requirements.
+The scope of work includes installing and upgrading fiber optic cables between building on campus. - A. See Specifications and Drawings for Details (included in RFP package). - B. The College may issue Addenda or Clarifications which may include additions to or deletions from the scope of work; changes to the Specifications, Drawings, and proposal form; and clarifications of requirements.
 Bidder is advised to review all Addenda and/or clarifications carefully, and shall note the receipt of same with their bid package.